samolego/MultiLoaderTemplate/README.md

 # Why?
 Mostly to learn some gradle :)

-# Is it usable already?
+# Is it usable?
-Forge & Fabric modules should work, so should maven publishing.
-I've yet to make Sponge work though.
+Yes, it does, but there's one major downside to it - you can't use other mods to built against them in common/ module.